mongolianprincess/just_ballz/README.md

 A project to allow gesture based movement of a robot by integrating [Sphero robots](www.sphero.com) and [Leap Motion](www.leapmotion.com) into a native app for Mac OSX.

+This application is still in Alpha and as such there are a number of bugs present that can cause hiccups in usage.

 Continuous Integration
 --------------------------
 Master: ![Master branch](https://travis-ci.org/ALRW/just_ballz.svg?branch=master)